-The Children Museum is found in Plaka, the oldest neighbourhood of Athens, and its aim is to offer an enjoyable and educational experience to our children.
+The Children Museum is found in Plaka, the oldest neighborhood of Athens, and its aim is to offer an enjoyable and educational experience to our children.
 Parents and grandparents can accompany the children.
 There the children will have the opportunity to play and learn together.

 This interesting museum houses rich collections of objects representing all branches of folk art from 1650 till today.
 Exhibits include embroidery, weaving, costumes and more.

-This monument is located few steps from the Acropolis Museum and was constructed to commemorate the award of the choregos Lysicrates in some festival performances in the 4th century BC.
+This monument is located a few steps from the Acropolis Museum and was constructed to commemorate the award of the choregos Lysicrates in some festival performances in the 4th century BC.

 The Tower of Wind stands in the quarter of Plaka, outside the Roman Agora.
 It was constructed in the 1st century BC by the astronomer Andronicus.
-Outside of the tower, there was a solar clock and in the interior there was a hydraulic clock.
+Outside of the tower, there was a solar clock and in the interior, there was a hydraulic clock.